TensorRT-LLM Benchmarking

 1. Prepare a dataset to drive the inflight batching benchmark.

-2. Build a benchmark engine using trtllm-bench build subcommand.
+2. Build a benchmark engine using trtllm-bench build subcommand (not required for PyTorch flow).

 3. Run the max throughput benchmark using the trtllm-bench throughput subcommand or low latency benchmark using the trtllm-bench latency subcommand.